 Check the videos here:

-We continued pass the parking for a short ride to see the small Park Martel, which offers signs with lots of information about the region and its history.
+We continued passing the parking for a short ride to see the small Park Martel, which offers signs with lots of information about the region and its history.

 We are planning next time to visit Fort Chambly National Historic Site which is just nearby the canal entry.
 It is worth considering combining bicycle activity with the fort visit.
 Check the website to see more details and opening time: Fort Chambly National Historic Site.